 Sometimes a deeper software problem can get your iPhone stuck on Update Requested.
 It can be difficult to track down the exact source of the problem, so we recommend resetting all settings.

 When you Reset All Settings, everything in the Settings app is resorted to factory defaults.
 This means you’ll have to reenter your Wi-Fi passwords, reconnect any Bluetooth devices, reset your wallpaper, and reimplement our iPhone battery tips.

-Open Settings and tap General -> Reset -> Reset All Settings.
+Open Settings and tap Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 You’ll be asked to enter your iPhone passcode.
 Tap Reset All Settings again to confirm your decision.

 Your iPhone will turn off, reset, then turn itself on again.
 Try updating your iPhone again once the reset is complete.

 Finally, if your iPhone gets stuck on Update Requested, you can perform a DFU restore, which will erase and reload all the code on your iPhone and update it to the latest version of iOS.
 This is the last step you can take to completely rule out a software or a firmware problem.